davidkuch/WatchDog/README.md

 # Watchdog
 A program that checks that a given client-process is running.
-In case of an error or a malfunction in the client-process the watchdog responsible for recover it.

-### Motivation for using a WatchDog
-Watchdogs are commonly found in many systems where humans cannot easily access the equipment or would be unable to react to faults in a timely manner.
-In such systems, the computer cannot depend on a human to invoke a reboot if it hangs; it must be self-reliant.
+Ii the client failed - the watchdog would restart it.

-The current Project provides an API `./include/watchdog.h` with two main functions: run or stop watching.
-The user can run the watchdog whenever he decides; in a critical section or for longer durations.
+The current Project provides an API  with two main functions: run and stop watching.

 ### WD API Design